Insights | Tech talk: Changing markets

 It's one thing to talk about making borders matter less when it comes to financial transactions.
 But how do we make it a reality?

 Enter MFS Africa's Network Operations team, led by Mxolisi Msutwana, our Chief Network Operations Officer.
-The team is motivated by our CEO Dare Okodjou's dream is to make cross-border payments as easy as using one's mobile phone.
+The team is motivated by our CEO Dare Okodjou's dream to make cross-border payments as easy as using one's mobile phone.

 “The problem that we sought to solve was one that we call interoperability.
 We wanted to make the ease of intra-border remittances as easy as sending an SMS,” says Msutwana.